 Naruhodo: |

-Place: Outside Studio One (the road with the "Welcome" sign).
+Location: Outside Studio One (the road with the "Welcome" sign).

-Time: Upon examining an infrared sensor (replaced by a security camera in the final game).
+Context: Upon examining an infrared sensor (replaced by a security camera in the final game).

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Phoenix: